-U.S. ‘Wasted’ Months Before Preparing for Virus Pandemic
+U.S. ‘wasted’ Months Before Preparing for Virus Pandemic

 Experts in emergency preparedness and response have expressed dismay at such statements, saying the federal government must take the lead in ensuring medical supplies are available and distributed where they are needed most.

 “States do not have the purchasing power of the federal government.
 They do not have the ability to run a deficit like the federal government.
-They do not have the logistical power of the federal government,” said Sebelius, who served as governor of Kansas before running the nation's health care system.
+They do not have the logistical power of the federal government,” said Sebelius, who served as governor of Kansas before serving as the nation's top health care official.

 Because of the fractured federal response to COVID-19, state governors say they're now bidding against federal agencies and each other for scarce supplies, driving up prices.